Rudrabha/LipGAN/README.md

 Acknowledgements
 ----------
-Part of the MATLAB code is taken from the an implementation of the [Talking Face Generation](https://github.com/Hangz-nju-cuhk/Talking-Face-Generation-DAVS) implementation.
-We thank the authors for releasing their code.
+Part of the audio preprocessing code is taken from the [DeepVoice 3](https://github.com/r9y9/deepvoice3_pytorch) implementation.
+We thank the author for releasing their code.